top of page

 Direct, Indirect, and Replacement Competition

 Competitors can be separated into three main groupings: direct competitors, indirect competitors, and replacement competitors.
-These groups impact your business and your market in different ways, and understanding those nuances helps you to make strategic decisions as a business owner.
+These groups impact your business and your market differently, and understanding those nuances helps you make strategic decisions as a business owner.

-Direct competitors are those businesses that offer the same product or service as you, and they’ll typically attract the same target audience, too.
+Direct competitors are businesses that offer the same product or service as you.
+They will typically attract the same target audience, too.

 Indirect competitors (aka secondary competitors) include businesses that help customers ultimately reach the same goal, but they’ll take a different approach to get there.